How Much Do I Need To Retire?

 The difference between modest and comfortable is about $25,000 a year.

-The Association of Superannuation Funds of Australia (ASFA) provides a Retirement Standard to gauge how far your money will go in retirement.
-This standard, updated to June 2023, takes into account the increase in the cost of living, as well as national trends like living standards or lifestyle expectations.
-A couple aspiring to lead a comfortable retirement lifestyle will require $70,806 a year, assuming they own their own home.
-Those aiming for a modest post-work life should budget $45,946 per year.
+The Association of Superannuation Funds Australia (ASFA) provides a Retirement Standard to gauge how far your money will go in retirement.
+This standard, updated to March 2024, takes into account the increase in the cost of living.

 The chart below provides a handy reference to look at different retirement spending levels.